Example Token Swap on Nexus

 5. Receive test NEX from a faucet for contract deployment

 To deploy your contract on Nexus Layer 1, you’ll need NEX tokens to pay for gas fees.
 Gas fees are the cost of executing transactions on the blockchain, similar to how you need fuel to drive a car.
+There are two ways to receive NEX for testing:-

 Earn NEX through Proving